GSto/digital-garden/notes/accessibility.md

 ### Color

-- color is not used as the sole method of conveying content or distinguishing visual elements.
+- Color is not used as the sole method of conveying content or distinguishing visual elements.

 ## Guidelines